hashicorp/terraform-provider-azurerm/website/docs/r/front_door.html.markdown

 ---

 The `routing_rule` block supports the following:

-* `id` - The Resource ID of the Azure Front Door Backend Routing Rule.

 * `name` - (Required) The name of the Front Door Backend Routing Rule.